Legal Advice for “Liens in Bankruptcy” — 35 results

 As I have written previously, a trustee can avoid and recover preferences, which are defined as transfers of money or property by the debtor to or for the benefit of a creditor on account... more

-Written by attorney Nathan Graham, over 3 years ago.
+Written by attorney Nathan Graham, almost 4 years ago.

 In bankruptcy, debtors have the ability to avoid two types of liens, meaning they can remove the lien from the collateral and make the debt unsecured.
 A lien can be avoided if it impairs a... more

 Written by attorney Louis Jay Esbin, over 4 years ago.

 A recent published decision by the Bankruptcy Appellate Panel for the Ninth Circuit affirmed a lower court decision that sends Chapter 13 Debtors out into the cold.
 In this decision (in... more

-Written by attorney Kenneth J Gogel, about 3 years ago.
+Written by attorney Kenneth J Gogel, over 3 years ago.

 As a consequence of the decline in the real estate market many clients are asking about the status of their second mortgages.It is not understood by most lay people under what circumstances... more

-Written by attorney Kelly Resnick, almost 2 years ago.
+Written by attorney Kelly Resnick, about 2 years ago.

 Unfortunately, a Chapter 7 bankruptcy discharge does not eliminate any lien on your property.
 A lien is often referred to as a security interest, deed of trust, mortgage, or security deed.... more

 Written by attorney Stephen M. Dunne, over 2 years ago.

 Lien avoidance is a powerful and important tool available in Chapter 7 bankruptcy.
 If you have liens recorded against your property, you may be able to get rid of them through lien... more

-Written by attorney Hans Wahl, almost 2 years ago.
+Written by attorney Hans Wahl, about 2 years ago.

 Homeowners Associations (HOAs) have remedies available, under Florida law, when its residents fail to pay their periodic HOA assessments in a timely manner.
 One such remedy is a statutory... more